Princeton-CDH/pemm-scripts/README.md

 Not all code is tested, but the unit tests that exist can be run with `pytest`

 ## License
-This project is licensed under the [apache 2.0 license](https://github.com/Princeton-CDH/pemm-scripts/blob/master/LICENSE).
+This code is licensed under the [Apache 2.0 License](https://github.com/Princeton-CDH/pemm-scripts/blob/master/LICENSE).